FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 // ...
 ```

 Awesome!
 So if you go to `localhost:3000`, you should see the user displayed!
-Now let's make it dynamic with an actual login/logout flow!
+Now let's make it dynamic with an actual login/logout!

 ## Logging in